BreadCraft-staff/BreadCraft-Docs/docs/guides/ranks-and-commands.md

 - /eglow
 - /fly
 - /hat
+- /afk

 ### Other perms
 - Access to all glow colors
+- Unlimited homes
+- more chat formats
+- access to more plot features (when we release that again)

 !!!
 More-Soon
 There will be more stuff added to the Bread Baker rank as we go along